 The biggest caveat with Project Fi is the fact that it works only on smartphones that were designed with a new state-of-the-art radio built to work with multiple networks.
 Without the support for a wide range of LTE bands, it would be impossible for Google to shift customers between networks automatically.

 Right now, the only phones that are officially supported by Fi are Nexus 5X, Nexus 6, Nexus 6P, Google Pixel, and Google Pixel XL.
 Despite this limitation, it’s possible to get Project Fi working on your iPhone, and it’s not ever complicated.
 All you have to do is unlock your iPhone and activate the Fi SIM card using a Nexus or Pixel device.

 Keep in mind that some features of Project Fi won’t be available unless you use one of the officially supported smartphones.
 Your voicemail inbox won’t work unless you download Google Voice, MMS and group SMS are very problematic, automatic carrier switching doesn’t work.
 However, you can still switch between carriers manually, and the official Project Fi app, which allows you to check your data usage and manage your account and setting, is only available through the Play Store.

 How to Activate Project Fi on iPhone

-Now that we’ve clarified what are some of the biggest limitations and advantages of using Project Fi on iPhone, it’s time to get everything working, starting with finding out whether your iPhone is carrier-locked.
+Now that we’ve clarified what some of the most significant limitations and advantages of using Project Fi on iPhone are, it’s time to get everything working, starting with finding out whether your iPhone is carrier-locked.

 Step 1: Unlock your iPhone

-To find out if that includes you, our sister site has some detailed instructions on how to unlock your iPhone on the Big Four carriers, as well as a guide to show you if you’re eligible for unlocking!
+To find out if you are included, our sister site has some detailed instructions on how to unlock your iPhone on the Big Four carriers, as well as a guide to show you if you’re eligible for unlocking!